captainjs/ChangeCIDLinux/README.md

 * Verify: Unmount the SD card, reconnect it, and check that the CID was properly changed.
 The instructions to find the cid and view it are above.
 At this point the CID should be the new one we indicated above, like 09415...

-Either git clone this repository or download the zip file in a specific folder.
-Once downloaded extract, and compile the code.
-Then it should be ready to use.